Computer-game-development-course/Where-s-Sky-/dynamic.md

 **Answer:** The player's control over the game is mostly direct:

 - **Direct control** - the player directly manages his character, the actions it performs (eg, walking, searching, collecting items, using add-ons), and the interaction with objects in the game.
-This includes clicking on the screen or using a keyboard/mouse on PCs or touching the touch screen on mobile devices.
+This includes clicking on the screen or using a keyboard/mouse on PCs.

 **Question:** Is it in real time or according to turns?